UniversalDependencies/docs/_fr-overview/specific-syntax.md

 Superlative constructions, _le/la/les plus ADJ_, are annotated as follows:
 The head of the construction is the noun.
 It governs the adjective with the usual [fr-dep/amod]() link and the determiner with a [fr-dep/det]() link.
 The _plus_ is annotated with an [fr-dep/advmod]() and is a dependant of the adjective.
-The noun modifier introduced by the preposition _de_ is attached to the noun, even though it seems to be a dependant more of the superlative constrcution than of the noun.
+The noun modifier introduced by the preposition _de_ is attached to the noun even though the noun modifier seems more attached to the superlative: _la plus haute tour du château_ can easily become _la tour la plus haute du château_.

 ~~~ sdparse
 Dans ce rayon se trouvent les plus beaux livres de la bibliothèque. \n On this shelf one can find the most beautiful books in the whole library.